Trilarion/imperialism-remake/documentation/definition/military.rst

 * Upgrade means we basically buy a new ship but get some discount on raw material from scrapping the old vessel.
-* Land invasion from sea with a large number of provinces in between delays the action, strong naval defense delays it even further or blocks it alltogether.
+* Land invasion from sea with a large number of provinces in between delays the action, strong naval defense delays it even further or blocks it altogether.
 * Merchant marine does not appear on the map, only somewhere within the trade screens.
 * Movement of war ships takes one turn per one sea zone always.